anakic/querystorm-docs/New docs/Querying/Databases.md

 ![Connection name](../../Images/connection_name_2.png)

-This is done to ensure that multiple scripts in a workbook can use the same connection name, so that you can change the connection string for all of those scripts in one place.
+This is done to allow scripts in a workbook to share connection strings, instead of each script having its own connection string.

 ### Connection string security